scarydoors/currency-converter-react/README.md

   - `getCurrencyInfo` - Akin to the previous implementation, uses a hack to determine the supported currencies and currency code to name map.

+I am aware of the recommended file structure for Redux Toolkit which involves sorting slices and related components into their respective `feature` folders, and my directory structure does not reflect that, however it can always be changed.

 # CurrencyConversionForm

 This component has changed quite a bit, I have moved the initial (and